- Describe safe indoor school-age spaces.

 Your indoor space can become safer just by meeting the daily needs of the children in your program and keeping the developmental needs of school-age children in mind.
-Programs for school-age children are busy places with activities going on at the same time.
+Programs for school-age children are busy places with multiple activities going on at the same time.

 All of this activity can lead to injuries or accidents.
 Arranging the space in your area so that a variety of activities can go on without disruption or collisions between children will make a safer indoor environment.
 Separating active games or sports from quiet activities like reading or homework minimizes distractions and accidents.
 It also creates clear traffic patterns that prevent running and collisions.
 Finally, effective furniture and equipment arrangement helps you supervise school-age children for safety.

 It is very important for staff to station themselves throughout the outdoor space so they can supervise all children.
 Often, outdoor play equipment cannot be moved, so staff must actively supervise by moving around the equipment.

 When children go outside, it is important to make sure that there is ample shade and access to drinking water.
 Inspections of the sidewalks will be necessary to make sure they are not slippery from ice or mud.

 Every program will set up indoor and outdoor environments differently to maintain safety.
 What does a safe environment look like in your school-age program?
 We can think about this question in three ways.
 First, we think about our facilities.
 Second, we think about how we arrange and organize our learning spaces within the facilities.
 Finally, we think about the condition of the materials in the environment.
 This lesson will focus on facilities and learning spaces.
 You will learn about materials in the next lesson.